 Eligibility criteria Clause 17(3): Comment (b) will deliver regionally or nationally significant infrastructure Sand is an essential ingredient of concrete, and concrete is needed across the entire urban landscape.
-Bream Bay sand offers an opportunity to avoid the adverse effects of a constrained sand market, while also reducing cost pressures.
+Pakiri sand offers an opportunity to avoid the adverse effects of a constrained sand market, while also reducing cost pressures.
 These are critical considerations associated with business as usual processes, but the processes will be critically important when delivering any significant infrastructure.
-Auckland generates 38% of New Zealand's GDP, and without sufficient, high quality sand, the city's economic performance will suffer. (d) will deliver significant economic benefits Supplying the Auckland sand market using the Bream Bay resources will avoid considerable costs.
-The avoided costs are seen as benefits and the analysis shows that the present value of these avoided costs is \$265.5m - avoiding these costs translates into a significant economic benefit. (f) will support development of natural resources, including minerals and petroleum Auckland's sand market is showing signs of constraints with demand levels starting to exceed supply capacity.
-The current economic slowdown is masking the size of these pressures Developing the Bream Bay resource as a mineral option is consistent with developing resources in a responsible and efficient way. (g) will support climate change mitigation, including the reduction or removal of greenhouse gas emission Minimising the distance that sand, and concrete, travels to end users ensures that the associated emissions are kept to a minimum.
+Auckland generates 38% of New Zealand's GDP, and without sufficient, high quality sand, the city's economic performance will suffer. (d) will deliver significant economic benefits Supplying the Auckland sand market using the Pakiri resource, instead of the principal alternative will avoid considerable costs.
+The avoided costs are seen as benefits and the analysis shows that the present value of these avoided costs is $72.1m - avoiding$ these costs translates into a significant economic benefit. (f) will support development of natural resources, including minerals and petroleum Auckland's sand market is showing signs of constraints with demand levels starting to exceed supply capacity.
+The current economic slowdown is masking the size of these pressures Developing the Pakiri resource as a mineral option is consistent with developing resources in a responsible and efficient way. (g) will support climate change mitigation, including the reduction or removal of greenhouse gas emission Minimising the distance that sand, and concrete, travels to end users ensures that the associated emissions are kept to a minimum.
 The analysis illustrates that barging sand to Auckland CBD and then distributing the sand to end users generates less emissions than souring sand from the principal alternative (Kaipara).
 However, the Kaipara consents are expiring in three years, and renewal is not guaranteed.
 Sourcing sand from other resources will generate even greater emissions than those estimated here.
-The value of the saved emissions is estimated at \$23.4m using the mid-point values (the emissions associated with using additional cement is estimated at \$7.0m). (h) will support adaptation, resilience, and recovery from natural hazards Apart from ensuring that there is enough sand to support Auckland's growth, enabling Bream Bay will enhance the sand market's resilience because key supply sources will be available from Auckland's east and west coasts.
+The value of the saved emissions is estimated at \$5.6m using the mid-point values (the emissions associated with using additional cement is estimated at \$1.9m). (h) will support adaptation, resilience, and recovery from natural hazards Apart from ensuring that there is enough sand to support Auckland's growth, enabling Pakiri will enhance the sand market's resilience because key supply sources will be available from Auckland's east and west coasts.
 The Kaipara resource is the largest resource and sand is barged to Helensville.
 Operational factors, such as tidal and marine conditions present risks.
 Enabling multiple sources reduces concentration risk.
 In a post-disaster situation, reinstating infrastructure as fast as possible is crucial.
-It is plausible that the natural event that caused widespread damage could also damage the sand- (i) will address significant infrastructure at Helensville.
-Developing and maintaining multiple sources for sand is prudent.
-High quality sand is used in specialist concrete applications in infrastructure that is designed to environmental issues address legacy issues.
-Auckland's Central Interceptor is an example of such project.
-Without enough high quality sand, there will be delays in delivering the concrete used to deliver such projects.
-Limited sand supply will mean that sand is rationed across concrete suppliers, and investments in environmental infrastructure will compete for concrete, and other resources, meaning that delivery timeframes will be pushed out.
+It is plausible that the natural event that caused widespread damage could also damage the sand- infrastructure at Helensville.
+Developing and maintaining multiple sources of sand is prudent.